Equity Group: Overview

-US$1,096,000,000 (KSh121,279,000,000).
-At that time the bank group had over 15 million customers and was the largest financial institution in East and Central Africa, when measured by total assets and shareholders' equity.
+Equity Life Assurance

+Equity Group's insurance subsidiary was established in March 2022 to conduct life insurance business.
+As of March 2023, within one year of operation, Equity Life Assurance (Kenya) (ELAK) achieved the 4th position in the industry by Gross Written Premiums with a 9% market share and the 2nd position in Group Credit Business with an 18% market share.
+As of December 2024, the company had issued 14.1 million policies to 5.9 million unique customers, with over 80% of policies issued digitally.

+In 2024, Equity Life Assurance (Kenya) Ltd was recognized as the Insurer of the Year at the 2024 Insurance Awards.
+The company won four awards: Most Customer-Centric Bancassurance Intermediary, Best Bancassurance Intermediary in Technology Application, Best Bancassurance Intermediary in Life Products, and Best Bancassurance Intermediary in Non-Life and Non-Embedded Products (1st Runner-up).

+Equity Afia

+Equity Afia, launched in 2015, is a subsidiary of Equity Group Holdings Limited providing healthcare services.
+The services include primary care, specialist consultations, laboratory tests, imaging, vaccinations, health screenings, and wellness programs.
+Equity Afia operates under the Equity Group Foundation using a franchising model to fund, train and monitor medical entrepreneurs who are alumni of the Equity Leaders Program (ELP).
+The clinics are operated independently by medical professionals with support from Equity Group.

+As of December 2024, Equity Afia operated 132 clinics in Kenya with 3.34 million cumulative patient visits.

 History

+Foundation and early years

 EGHL was founded in Kenya, the largest economy in the East African Community, as the Equity Building Society (EBS) in October 1984.
-EBS was originally a provider of mortgage financing for customers in the low income population.
-Also, due to its rural banking orientation, promotion of agribusiness is a significant and strategic intervention by the bank.
+EBS was originally a provider of mortgage financing for customers in the low-income population.
+Due to its rural banking orientation, the promotion of agribusiness became a significant and strategic intervention by the bank.
 By September 2015, Equity Bank had more than 9.2 million customers.
-The Banker listed Equity Bank among the Top 1,000 Banks in the World with the highest return on assets in the African continent, generating a rate of 6.84 per cent on assets deployed.
+The Banker listed Equity Bank among the Top 1,000 Banks in the World with the highest return on assets in the African continent, generating a rate of 6.84 percent on assets deployed.

+Corporate restructuring

 Prior to November 2014, Equity Bank was both a licensed bank and a holding company for its subsidiaries.
 On 31 October 2014, Equity Bank Group announced its intention to incorporate a new wholly owned subsidiary, Equity Bank Kenya Limited, to which it would transfer its Kenyan banking business, assets and liabilities.
-The rationale for the re-organisation is that by converting Equity Bank into a non-trading holding company that owns both banking and non-banking subsidiary companies and provides strategic, brand, risk and talent management to its subsidiaries, the Group will be better placed to invest and to develop the existing and new businesses as part of its third phase of growth and transformation.
-These resolutions were all adopted during an extraordinary shareholders general meeting held on 24 November 2014 leading to the formation of Equity Bank Kenya Limited.
+The rationale for the re-organization was that by converting Equity Bank into a non-trading holding company that owns both banking and non-banking subsidiary companies and provides strategic, brand, risk and talent management to its subsidiaries, the Group would be better placed to invest in and develop existing and new businesses as part of its third phase of growth and transformation.
+These resolutions were adopted during an extraordinary shareholders general meeting held on 24 November 2014, leading to the formation of Equity Bank Kenya Limited.